hlarsen/godot-synty-tools/doc/godot_notes.md

 research and testing I found it much easier to process the files with a combination of:

 - Pre-processing of files via script in this addon (as needed)
-- Generating partial `.import` files _before_ copying to the file system
+- Generating partial `.import` files _before_ import/copying to the file system
 - Post Import scripts that run after Godot imports the files

 This approach is less error prone and a lot faster.
 See the `import_generators` and `post_import_scripts` directories